Faizaaminu/markdown/README.md

-# Arewa Data Science  Academy
+# Arewa Data Science Fellowshhip Academy
 ## Overview
 The Arewa Data Science Academy python programming fellowship is a transformative program designed to equip participants with in-demand python skills and foster a collaborative learning environment.
 This repository will serve as a resource hub for all related materials, projects, and documentation.
 ## Goals